vikramjo/assets/README.md

 # assets
-This repo contains assets that can be accessed publically.
+This repo contains assets that can be accessed publicaly.